Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 ### Basic concepts

 We briefly revise the basic terminology used in this tutorial.
-Make sure to check our [Glossary](../../../glossary.md) when something seems strange to you.
+Make sure to check our [Glossary](../../../glossary.md) when something seems unclear to you.

 * **Abstract components:** aedifion provides a set of curated components that abstractly model the \(expected\) functioning of various physical or virtual technical building equipment such as boilers, heat pumps, control loops, rooms, etc. The API refers to these abstract components simply as _component_ \(see Component-tagged API resources\).
 * **Pins:** Each component has a set of pins that are placeholders for a real component's datapoints.
 E.g., the heat pump component has pins for its supply and return temperature.
 * **Mapped components:** The process of attaching real datapoints collected from a real building, factory, district, etc. to a component is referred to as _mapping_.
 Mapping makes from an abstract component a component instance which is bound to the project that holds the mapped datapoint.
 On the API, we refer to a mapped component as a _componentInProject_ \(see Project-tagged API resources\)_._
 * **Analysis functions:** aedifion provides a suite of algorithms to analyze building performance.
 The API calls these _analysis functions_.
 Each analysis function is applicable to one or more components.
 E.g., an analysis of the temperature spread might apply only to the _heat pump_ component, while an analysis of duty cycles might apply to any physical, active component.
 * **Analysis instance:** To run an analysis on real data, a configuration of which analysis functions are applied to which mapped component is required first.
-By this configuration, an analysis function is instantiated \(similar to a component that is mapped\) and becomes and _analysis instance._ The configured instance can subsequently be executed on arbitrary time ranges, e.g., days, weeks, months, or whole years.
+By this configuration, an analysis function is instantiated \(similar to a component that is mapped\) and becomes an _analysis instance._ The configured instance can subsequently be executed on arbitrary time ranges, e.g., days, weeks, months, or whole years.
 * **Analysis result:** Each execution of an instance on a time range provides a single result object that can be queried using its unique reference.

 ## Abstract components